MIT-LCP/wfdb-python/README.rst

 The development repository is hosted at: https://github.com/MIT-LCP/wfdb-python

 The package is to be expanded with physiological signal-processing tools, and general improvements.
-Development is made for Python 3.6+ only.
+Current development is made for Python 3.8+ only, as specified in the pyproject.toml file.

+v3.x of this package supports Python 3.6+

 Contributing